SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 Fluttershy's mind immediately went in two directions.

-*This means she loves me and wants to date, or I'm reading way too much into this, and she just wanted to show me how much our friendship means to her.*
+*This means she loves me and wants to date, or I'm reading far too much into this, and she just wanted to show me how much our friendship means to her.*

 *Please be the first one.*